Curtiss O-52 Owl: Operational history

+O-52 were used by the 2nd Reconnaissance Squadron, which flew them out of Puerto Rico and Trinidad, to search for Nazi U Boats.

 The O-52 was the last "O" type aircraft procured in quantity for the Air Corps.
 Following the attack on Pearl Harbor, the "O" designation was discontinued and the "L" series for liaison-type aircraft was adopted instead.

 In November 1942, the USSR ordered 30 O-52 Owls through the Lend-Lease program.
 Twenty-six were shipped, with only 19 delivered as a number were lost on the North Arctic Route.
 Of these only ten were accepted into service.
 They were used operationally for artillery fire spotting and general photographic and observation platforms in north and central areas on the Russian Front during spring–summer 1943.
 One O-52 was shot down by Luftwaffe fighters.
 In the report on military tests, the Soviet pilots recognized that the American machine was superior to the outdated Polikarpov R-5, and Polikarpov R-Z spotters used at the front.
 The aircraft was generally disliked in Soviet use although some were still flying into the 1950s.